Cash advance fees

 - Online transfers.
 Online money transfers from your credit card account to your transaction or savings account is a cash advance.

 - Utility payments.
 Some credit card companies apply cash advance rates and fees to payments for utilities such as gas, electricity, phone and Internet accounts.

 - Government payments.
-In some instances, government charges such as payments to the ATO could be processed as cash advances and attract these fees and charges.
+Government charges such as payments to the ATO are sometimes processed as cash advances.

 Other important facts about credit card cash advances

 - Cash advance limits.
-The amount of advanced cash you can withdraw in one day is capped by credit card companies, typically at around $800–$1,000 per day, or as a percentage of your credit limit.
+Your credit card issuer may impose a limit on how much cash you can withdraw in one day.
+This could be a set amount (such as $800–$1,000 per day) or a percentage of your credit limit.

 - Repayments.
 If you have multiple balances accruing interest on one card (such as purchases, cash advances and a balance transfer), those that attract the highest interest charges will be paid first when you make a repayment to your credit card.
 This usually means cash advances are repaid first, purchases second and balances eligible for low-interest promotions (such as a balance transfer) last.